-While I personally don’t feel comfortable handling sushi-grade raw fish, I am very comfortable handling imitation crab.
+While I personally don’t feel comfortable handling sushi-grade raw fish, I’m comfortable handling imitation crab.
 That’s why I typically make California rolls at home while I enjoy tuna rolls and other sushi specialities at trusted sushi restaurants.

 - The ingredients that go into making your own gluten-free sushi rolls (or California rolls) at home,